Chanoch Dov Padwa: Move to England

-In 1955, Rabbi Dr Solomon Schonfeld, spiritual head of England's UOHC and rabbi of its Adath Yisroel synagogue, sent two rabbis to Jerusalem to select a senior rabbinical figure to head the Union's Beth Din.
+In 1955, Rabbi Solomon Schonfeld, spiritual head of England's UOHC and rabbi of its Adath Yisroel synagogue, sent two rabbis to Jerusalem to select a senior rabbinical figure to head the Union's Beth Din.
 Rabbi Padwa was widely recommended to them by many, not least by the famed Gaon of Tchebin, as a fitting spiritual leader for London's Orthodox community.

 Rabbi Padwa accepted and relocated to London, where he would serve devotedly for the next 45 years.
 He set to work building up key institutions such as schools, synagogues, welfare organisations and homes for the elderly.
 He served as a teacher, legal judge in cases that go beyond the obvious religious realm, and a role model for the young.
 It was under his firm leadership that London grew to become a leading centre of Haredi Judaism.

 His influence was profound, felt throughout Western Europe and beyond.
 Despite becoming a world-renowned Halachic authority and a household name in the Jewish religious community, he lived modestly in Stamford Hill where he was consulted by rabbinical authorities and Jewish leaders from around the world.